psipred/merizo_search/README.md

 Output fields are configurable using the `--format` flag which allows the section of different fields: `query, target, conf, plddt, chopping, emb_rank, emb_score, q_len, t_len, ali_len, seq_id, q_tm, t_tm, max_tm, rmsd`.

-### createdb
+### `createdb`

-`createdb` can be used to create a Foldclass database given a directory of PDB structures (anything with the extension `.pdb` will be read automatically).
+`createdb` can be used to create a standard Foldclass database given a directory of PDB structures (anything with the extension `.pdb` will be read automatically).
 This can be run using:
 ```
 python merizo.py createdb <directory_containing_pdbs> <output_database_prefix>

 # Example:
-python merizo_search/merizo.py createdb examples/database/cath_ssg5_pdb_files/ examples/database/cath_ssg5_pdb_files
+python merizo_search/merizo.py createdb examples/database/cath_pdb examples/database/cath
 ```

 The argument given to `output_database_prefix` will be appended with `.pt` and `.index`, with the two files constituting a Foldclass database.